sachinrdoss95/MatMultiselectAutocomplete/README.md

     <mat-ms-auto [(dropdownList)]="fruitsList" displayKey="name" (selectionChanged)="onChange()"></mat-ms-auto>
     ```

-- Default selection
+- Default selection:
-  To select an option by default, add a key => selection: true to the required option in the input array of objects:
+  To select an option by default, add a key => 'selection: true' to the required option in the input array of objects:
   Example:
     ```javascript
     fruitsList = [